Six golden rules for chiropractors is an attempt to see things from our patients' perspectives.

 As a patient, once you see a chiropractor, you may have seen other doctors and been disappointed.
 Hence, you are weary of the medical profession.
-You then decided that you'll look for the treatment that YOU believe is going to help you, (you hope) and you are willing to pay money for it.
+You then decide that you'll look for the treatment that YOU believe is going to help, (you hope) and you are willing to pay money for it.

-This is one reason why I, as a patient, highly appreciate it when the chiropractor explains what is wrong, why it is wrong, what the treatment entails and what I can expect and not expect.
+This is one reason why I, as a patient, highly appreciate it when the chiropractor explains what is wrong, why it went haywire and what the treatment entails; and what I can expect and not over-anticipate.
 It builds trust.
 Explanations with a skeleton I find helpful, so I can visualise the treatment and mentally co-operate fully.

-Secondly, part of the treatment will involve excercises, and the more I feel informed and involved, the more I am motivated to do the excercises consistently.
+Secondly part of the treatment will involve exercises; the more I feel informed and involved, the more I am motivated to do them consistently.

 And finally, there is the "faith" aspect as well.
-The more I trust the treatment, the more likely it will be succesful.
+The more I trust the treatment, the more likely it will be successful.

-Therefore I feel that full information and involvement and an open, professional relationship with the doctor is essential to the success of the treatment.
+Therefore I feel that full information, involvement and an open, professional relationship with the doctor is essential to the success of the treatment.

-"With all of the stresses in a doctor’s rooms, doctors do get tempted to complain about things themselves.
+"With all of the stresses in a doctor’s rooms, they do get tempted to grumble about things themselves.
 Who better to complain to than someone who feels much the same way?